 Not exactly.
 I can tell you how to fulfill the requirement, but I can’t tell you if you must.
 That requires a legal opinion and you need to ask a lawyer what the regulation means for your enterprise.

 What I am saying is that the technical requirement to send “dispatchable location” to public safety can be fulfilled with the use of existing off-the-shelf provisioning of 911 records in the existing equipment.
 In my hundreds and hundreds of engagements with customers managing both vintage and more current PBXs, the vast majority can be provisioned to fulfill this technical goal.
 It’s very easy.

-4. So regular phones with telephone numbers can be provisioned to fulfill the requirement.
-What about services that rely on phones that may not include telephone numbers, such as extensions?
+4. If regular phones with telephone numbers can be provisioned to fulfill the requirement, what about services that rely on phones that may not include telephone numbers, like extensions?

 Ensuring compliance for services that utilize extensions will require the underlying PBX to have some intelligent 911 calling features.
 These features, commonly called Emergency Location Identification Number and Emergency Response Location (ELIN/ERL), have been offered on most PBX systems since the late 1990s.

-5. How would I know if my PBX has the ELIN/ERL feature for 911 support for extensions?
+5. How do I know if my PBX has the ELIN/ERL feature for 911 support for extensions?

 Your PBX documentation usually has a whole chapter on 911 and emergency calling.